kovacevicdejan/OS1Project/README.md

 # OS1Project
-Kernel for 8086 architecture (threads, semaphores, events, signals) done as a school assignment
+Kernel for 8086 architecture (threads, semaphores, events, fork functions) done as a school assignment